CallMeJaja/spamming-v1/README.md

 # Thanks For Use Tools Me !!!
-# No Record !!!
+# No Recode !!!
-# Record Auto Mandul Lu :'v
+# Recode Auto Mandul Lu :'v

 How To Install :